OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 concerning security.

 Obviously, it is not always necessary for a user to perform all administrative tasks.
 It would be more flexible if some tasks could be performed by some, say, experienced users.
+It is not always prudent to perform system administration duties with all privileges.
+Security concerns dictate that performing sensitive administration tasks would be more secure if carried out by a user with a minimum number of privileges.
 To enable some users to carry out a select number of commands, or to _do_ an administrative command sudo(1m) can be used.

-However, security concerns dictate that performing sensitive administration tasks would be more secure if carried out by a user with a minimum number of privileges.
-Both aforementioned mechanisms provide _all_ privileges.

-It is not always prudent to perform system administration duties with all privileges.

-Hence, a mechanism was developed whereby users could be assigned a select number of privileges by the superuser.
+A more powerful mechanism was developed whereby users could be assigned a select number of privileges by the superuser.
 OpenIndia provides, in addition to these traditional  mechanisms, a richer means to perform these duties known as Role-Based Access Control.